m-rit/vcauthDemo/README.md

 ## Introduction

 This repository contains code for managing interactions with Verifiable Credentials (VCs) in two different scenarios.
 The code demonstrates the issuance, storage, presentation, and verification of VCs using a sample implementation.
-Please refer to [this](https://drive.google.com/file/d/1enqMLx3HM_BGXDMtSRi5WFmGDPOJUwlY/view?usp=drive_link) for more details.
+Please refer to [this paper](https://drive.google.com/file/d/1enqMLx3HM_BGXDMtSRi5WFmGDPOJUwlY/view?usp=drive_link) where the motivation and background are explained.

 ## Use Cases